 Finding the cause to TMD is vital, as the treatment for TMD varies greatly depending on what is going wrong in your TMJ.
 TMD can be caused by arthritis, which can develop in some as a result from an injury healing improperly, or even from regular teeth grinding.

 Teeth grinding often happens without a patient realizing it, causing uncomfortable spasms in the muscles of your mouth, headaches, and stiffness in your jaw.
-A professional dentist can prescribe a mouth guard made specifically from molds in your teeth which can stop grinding and can work to relieve arthritis symptoms.
+A professional dentist can prescribe a mouth guard made specifically from molds in your teeth.
+A night guard cannot stop grinding but, it can work to relieve arthritis symptoms.
 TMD can also be caused by dislocation of the cartilage disc, causing the ball and socket to grind uncomfortably.

-Those who have been suffering from TMD for a prolonged time without treatment can develop tears in this cushioning disc, making jaw movement difficult and causing severe amounts of pain.
+Those who have been suffering from TMD for a prolonged time without treatment can develop tears in this cushioning disc.
+A perforated TMJ disc will make jaw movement difficult and may cause severe amounts of pain.
 Patients with TMD should not hesitate to contact a dentist specializing in TMJ care in order to stop these damages from becoming greater in scale.
 Splints, mouth guards, and physical therapy can be used to realign jaws and relieve pain associated with TMD.

 Are you looking for TMJ Los Angeles or TMJ dentist Los Angeles?